-The two groups and their three trained befrienders, who are all bereaved parents, work closely with each other to offer support to other bereaved parents in the local area.
+Our trained befrienders, who are all bereaved parents, work closely with each other to offer support to other bereaved parents in the local area.
 All of the befrienders can talk to you on the phone, regardless of whether you live in Hull or East Yorkshire and you can find their contact details on our Contact page.

 They can also visit you in your own home if you so wish or they are available on email or via text messages.
 They also attend the monthly meetings.
 They have all gone through the Sands befriender training programme, and all work on a voluntary basis.

-Both groups also organise various fundraising events, details of which can be found under the Events section.
+We also organise various fundraising events, details of which can be found under the Events section.

 The Hull Sands Group is a regional branch of Sands, which was founded by Maggie Simkiss in 1993 in memory of her son, Kieran.
 Maggie remains one of the befrienders in the group to this date.
-Maggie works with Grace Gorski and Gemma Young.

 After the loss of her daughter Rosie at 29 weeks, a lady from Sands contacted Grace Gorski and she found it so helpful to speak to someone who really understood the indescribable feelings of grief she and her family had.
 Since then, Grace has found such comfort, support and friendship by meeting others affected by baby loss and attending Sands meetings.
 Five years on, she felt ready to give something back, so has trained to be a befriender and joined Hull and East Yorkshire Sands in 2015.